Your online store is all set up. Your systems are fully tested and in place. What can go wrong?

 - 62 percent of consumers say they will not buy from brands that censor online reviews.

-- Three in four shoppers say they trust online reviews as much as personal recommendations.
+- 79 percent of shoppers say they trust online reviews as much as personal recommendations.

 - Almost half of all internet users say they post online reviews at least once a month.